 Empathic confrontation & chair-work to bypass strong coping modes, especially the

 Techniques for working with clients who are reluctant to participate in experiential work & to connect with emotions and enhance healing.

 Methods for strengthening the client’s Healthy Adult mode in treatment.

 The latest evidence-base for Schema Therapy with Eating Disorders

 About the presenter:

-Dr Susan Simpson is a Clinical Psychologist who works with patients with severe and complex eating disorders in an inpatient eating disorders ward with NHS Lothian.
-Susan has 20 years of experience using Schema Therapy with complex eating disorders.
+Dr. Susan Simpson is a Clinical Psychologist and director of Schema Therapy Scotland.
+Susan works with patients with severe and complex eating disorders in an NHS Scotland outpatient eating disorders service.
+Susan has over 20 years of experience using Schema Therapy with complex comorbidity, including eating disorders, OCD, personality disorders and PTSD .
 She has published several book chapters and journal articles on schema therapy, with a particular focus on the eating disorder population.
-In addition, she has presented at national and international eating disorders conferences and has provided several workshops on Schema Therapy for Eating Disorders across Australia.
+In addition, she has presented at national and international eating disorders conferences and has provided several workshops on Schema Therapy for Eating Disorders across Europe & Australasia.
+She is co-author of the book ‘Schema Therapy for Eating Disorders’, Routledge, 2020.
 A full list of her publications can be found at https://www.researchgate.net/profile/Susan_Simpson/publications

 To register for this and other ‘at your own pace’ online training courses, please visit: